 Other times, people seek an attorney because they find themselves facing a lawsuit for breach of a noncompete agreement.
 In those situations, retaining savvy legal counsel is most critical.
 Your attorney will explain to you what the claims in the lawsuit are, how strong your defenses are, and the different strategies for approaching litigation.
 Even at this stage, your attorneys will present you with various options that will allow you to make decisions based upon your individualized situation and needs.

 The attorneys at Chapman Law Group have 35 years of experience in reviewing and interpreting non-compete agreements and clauses.
 We are familiar with the applicable legal standards for determining whether the terms of such covenants are reasonable under state law.

-In hiring Chapman Law Group to review your non-compete agreement, you can be sure that your attorney will perform a timely and thorough review which considers all of the latest legal developments.
+In hiring Chapman Law Group to review your healthcare business or healthcare employment non-compete agreement, you can be sure that your attorney will perform a timely and thorough review which considers all of the latest legal developments.
 You also can be certain your attorney will answer all of your questions and equip you with all of the information you need to handle your unique situation.

 Our experienced healthcare employment attorneys at Chapman Law Group have worked with many physician practices, pain care management clinics, dentist and ophthalmologist practices, regulated facilities, and other healthcare practitioners on their noncompete-related matters for contacts.
 With four national offices — Detroit; Sarasota, Florida; Miami; and Los Angeles/Southern California — we’re here to help with your healthcare employment contracts.